singaround/songbook/songs/the-shores-of-hispaniola-the-shores-of-hispaniola.md

   1564 slaving voyage.

-  Nancy Kerr wrote this song as part of the 2014 project, The Elizabethan Session, supported by the English Folk Dance and Song Society and Folk by the Oak.
+  Nancy Kerr wrote this song as part of the 2014 project, [The Elizabethan Session](https://www.folkbytheoak.com/elizabethan-session/), supported by the English Folk Dance and Song Society and Folk by the Oak.
 It imagines the grief and rage of a woman grieving for the captured father of her children.
+Nancy has kindly given us permission to reproduce the lyrics here.
 ---
 They came in the night and their ships were as black as the ocean.\
 It was Hawkins the dread privateer and all of his crew.\